Adolescent Medicine Specialists

 What's a Typical Visit Like?

 If you see an adolescent medicine doctor, you'll probably spend more time talking than you have with doctors in the past.
 That's especially true if it's your first visit.
 You might discuss things that aren't even related to why you came to see the doctor in the first place.

 Talking like this helps the doctor learn about your background so they can tailor health advice (and treatment) to your unique needs.
 Depending on why you're seeing the doctor, you may have a physical exam.

 Adolescent medicine specialists usually try to spend some time with their patients alone.
 That allows the two of you to talk about confidential issues without other family members in the room.
 Some doctors will let you make and go to appointments by yourself, without an adult.

 Some adolescent medicine doctors have schedules that allow them to spend as much time as needed with patients.
-But if you have lots of questions, it can't hurt to mention that when you book your appointment.
+But if you have lots of questions, it can't hurt to mention that when you book your visit.

-The teen years are one of the most crucial times for your health.
 It's just as important to have regular checkups now as when you were a kid to stay healthy and well, now and later in life.
 Adolescent medicine specialists understand that — and are there to help!